romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-What should a developer do when they discover a security alert in their repository?
+Q: What should a developer do when they discover a security alert in their repository?
 <details><summary>Show the answer</summary><p>

 - **Immediately act on the alert by investigating its implications and applying the recommended remediation steps**